ifabfoundation/AIND/README.md

 - **Predictive Models for Precision Medicine**: Identify and operationalize the most up-to-date predictive/prognostic disease models to provide data to drive an initial training set for the precision medicine AI algorithms, as well as real data-driven comparators for validation.

-## POLIBA Data Lake Access Guide
+## Data Lake Access Guide

-This document provides instructions on how to access and use the data lake infrastructure developed by our team.
+This document provides instructions on how to access and use the data lake infrastructure developed by IFAB team.

 ### Prerequisites